Heart Peaks: Structure

 The nearly oval-shaped Heart Peaks shield volcano is made of basalt and trachybasalt with a composite thickness up to 430 m; pyroclastic rocks are also present.
 It lies just west of the much larger Level Mountain shield and southwest of the Kawdy volcanoes.
 A series of steep-sided lava domes composed of porphyritic rhyolite and minor trachyte are situated on the western flank of Heart Peaks and display colours such as light green and pink.
 Rhyolitic lava domes are also present on its summit.
-The shield is surrounded by tributaries of the Inkin River, which flows northwest into the Taku River.
+The shield is surrounded by tributaries of the Inklin River, which flows northwest into the Taku River.

 Heart Peaks is at least 33 km long and no more than 19 km wide at its base.
 The west and east flanks of the volcano are dissected, giving it a rugged appearance.
 However, its north flank is rounded and relatively smooth while its south flank is rather pointed.
 The highest elevation of Heart Peaks is 2012 m at a small peak roughly in the middle of its summit plateau while the regional elevation of the Nahlin Plateau is 1000 m.
 This indicates that Heart Peaks has a topographic prominence of at least 1012 m.
 More than 20 unnamed creeks flow from the volcano, which drain into the nearby Dudidontu and Sheslay rivers.

 With an area of about 275 km2 and a volume of less than 160 km3, Heart Peaks is the third-largest volcano in the Northern Cordilleran Volcanic Province, exceeded by the Mount Edziza and Level Mountain shields, which cover more than 1000 km2.
 Heart Peaks is over five times larger than the Mount Meager massif in southwestern British Columbia, the largest stratovolcano by volume in the Garibaldi Volcanic Belt.

 The area surrounding Heart Peaks is largely undeveloped, with Callison Ranch being the only locality.
 Vegetation at the volcano is present mainly on its flanks as its broad summit consists of a rocky plateau.
 Because of its remote location, Heart Peaks is accessed by helicopter from the small communities of Atlin and Dease Lake.